bashlund/riotjs-simple-state/README.md

 this.stateController.publish("myState", this.myState);

 // the `.ref` can be be used to share data without publishing it.
+// An object set on `.ref` can be any object or instance, it will never be
+// serialized like other shared objects will.
 // Features such as watch() cannot be used with `.ref`.
 //
 this.stateController.ref.databaseConnection.fetch(...);